 "When we get into this 'droughty' season, it is important to think, 'Okay, I may want to kick my irrigation on once every two weeks as we move into the spring.
 And then, as it gets warmer, then that once-a-week irrigation would be what you'd want to do," Haddock said.

-Walls pointed out that winter conditions naturally affect grass, noting some are dormant.
+Walls noted that winter conditions naturally affect grass, noting that some are dormant.
 He advised homeowners not to overwater during cooler months and instead save water for when temperatures rise.

 "Don't panic.
 Let's all work together to manage the situation as best we can," Walls said.